📖 BSc Zoology 1st Semester Notes PDF

 ❓ Frequently Asked Questions

-The first semester of BSc Zoology at Delhi University includes Non Chordata - Protists to Pseudocoelomates, Biology of Cell: Structure, and Concepts of Ecology.
+The first semester of BSc Zoology at Delhi University includes Non Chordata (Protists to Pseudocoelomates), Biology of Cell (Structure), and Concepts of Ecology.

 Yes.
-These notes are structured exactly according to the latest Delhi University BSc Zoology (Hons.) syllabus and include unit-wise explanations, diagrams, and important questions.
+These notes are structured exactly according to the latest Delhi University BSc Zoology (Hons.)
+FYUP/NEP syllabus and include unit-wise explanations, diagrams, and important questions.

 Yes!
 Complete handwritten practical files including spotted specimens, slides, and procedures are available for download for all subjects where practicals are applicable.